oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 The Remote Console is deployed as a standalone Java program, which can connect to multiple WebLogic Server Administration Servers using REST APIs.
-You connect to the Remote Console using a web browser and, when prompted, supply the WebLogic Server login credentials along with the URL of the WebLogic Server Administration Server's administration port to which you want to connect.
+You connect to the Remote Console and, when prompted, supply the WebLogic Server login credentials along with the URL of the WebLogic Server Administration Server's administration port to which you want to connect.

 **Note**:  An Administration Server administration port typically is the same as its default port unless either an SSL port or an administration port is configured and enabled.